MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionPolicy.md

 ```

 ### -IsDefaultArbitrationMailbox
-!!!
-Exchange Server 2013

-This parameter is available only in the cloud-based service.

-The IsDefaultArbitrationMailbox switch configures this policy as the default retention policy for arbitration mailboxes in your Exchange Online organization.

-This parameter isn't available in on-premises deployments.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in the cloud-based service.

 The IsDefaultArbitrationMailbox switch configures this policy as the default retention policy for arbitration mailboxes in your Exchange Online organization.

 ```yaml
 Type: SwitchParameter